Useful pages on the regulator website

-With the new administration, the Mexican energy industry has seen a shift with regard to the Energy Reform of 2013, with the current government seeking to strengthen both the CFE and PEMEX.
+With the current administration, the Mexican energy industry has seen a shift with regard to the Energy Reform of 2013, with the current government seeking to strengthen both the CFE and PEMEX.
 Fear of a 180-degree shift has lessened since the Initiative to reverse the Energy Reform of 2013 was dismissed last April 2022.
 A constitutional amendment needs a supermajority quorum, an extraordinary amount of political negotiation and building a consensus between Mexico’s major political parties ‒ circumstances that did not occur in the mid-term elections and are unlikely to occur.
 A legal reform only requires a lower majority to be passed in Congress, but it must respect the constitutional principles that govern the industry.

 Some of the challenges the participants in the Mexican industry have faced include the following:

 - changes in public policies resulting in new regulation;

 - changes in key personnel at the competent authorities, resulting in new interpretations of existing laws and regulations;

 - lack of response by regulators about certain matters;

-- budgetary cuts and austerity measures imposed on the regulators, which has hampered their operational capabilities, delaying their response time; and
+- budgetary cuts and austerity measures imposed on the regulators, which have hampered their operational capabilities, delaying their response time; and

 - political pressure from the government to renegotiate contracts with the CFE and PEMEX.